yunnanpl/esp32_python_eq3/README.md

 ## Tests
 The aim is stability.
-Test system is 4 ESP32 controlling 9 EQ3 (and reading out 2 thermometers).
+Test system is 4 ESP32 controlling 9 EQ3 (around 2 EQ3 for each ESP32 and reading out 2 thermometers).
 Anything can happen: Battery on EQ3 runs out.
 BLE packets get corrupted, etc...
 WLAN breaks, MQTT server dies, bad work is sent...
 DOS happens...
 I tried to pick up all imaginable errors.
 I do up to 700 queries daily (every 2-3 minutes), and send 10-50 commands.
 At best, the device should never loose work, even if it is forced sometimes to reboot.

-Tests with newest version... running.
+Tests with newest version...
+ - 48h, 1400 queries, 30 commands for each of EQ3, configuration as written above -> no issues
+ - further testing

+It seems that RSSI above -90 leads to issues with connection.
+It will connect, but after a few tries.
+Below -90 it works without any issues.

 ## Features (and anti-features)
  - NEW basic webpage added